 The final song, “Long Live Rock,” was briefly heard, sung by Billy Fury, in the British film That’ll Be the Day, in which Keith Moon made his acting debut.
 Townshend considers this 1972 version “definitive,” and says an idea for a Who album titled Rock Is Dead—Long Live Rock eventually became Quadrophenia.
 The recording gives a tour of Who strengths, from the Chuck Berry-derived opening verse to the simply effective anthem that’s the chorus.
 Both Daltrey and Townshend sing with exuberance.
 Is that Townshend on piano or an uncredited Nicky Hopkins?

 Odds & Sods was only the first of a slew of historical albums and boxed sets from The Who.
-Townshend and Daltrey have continued to periodically release choice items from past solo and group projects and live tours, among them Who’s Missing, Thirty Years of Maximum R&B, Lifehouse Chronicles, three volumes of demos titled Scoop, and the new The Who With Orchestra Live at Wembley.
+Townshend and Daltrey have continued to periodically release choice items from past solo and group projects and live tours, among them Who’s Missing, Thirty Years of Maximum R&B, Lifehouse Chronicles, three volumes of demos titled Scoop, and the recent The Who With Orchestra Live at Wembley.
+Odds & Sods has received a vinyl reissue; it’s available in the U.S. here and in the U.K. here.

 Related: Our review of 2023’s expanded Who’s Next / Life House Super Deluxe Edition